ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.1 - Semantic Interfaces/20.1.0 - Templates/axiom.md

 polarity: P+|P-|P0  # Optional; only if the axiom is framed from a specific axis perspective
 aliases:  # Optional
   - <Short name>
-uid: <do not add or change, governed by Obsidian>

 ---
 ```